How to Use Baseball Nut: A Complete Guide

 No account required.
 Your watchlist saves locally on your device.

-Player Comparison
+Stat Comparison

-The comparison tool lets you pick any two MLB players and see their stats side-by-side.
+The comparison toollets you pick any two MLB players and see their stats side-by-side.
 Every category is compared head-to-head with the leader highlighted in bold, and you'll see each player's NUT Score at the top.
 Use the year dropdown to compare specific seasons or career totals β you can even compare Judge's 2022 MVP season against Ohtani's 2023.
 Career comparisons include awards like World Series titles, MVPs, All-Star selections, and more.
-Expand the Head-to-Head Analysis for a written breakdown of how the two players stack up.
+Expand the Head-to-Head card for a written breakdown of how the two players stack up.
 Share any comparison with the Share button.

 Fantasy Trade Analyzer

-The trade analyzer helps you evaluate fantasy baseball trades.
+The trade analyzerhelps you evaluate fantasy baseball trades.
 Add up to 5 players to each side and the tool projects rest-of-season NUT for each player to show which team wins the deal.
 Projections blend current season pace with last year's track record β leaning on history early in the year and shifting toward current stats as the season goes on.
 Both hitters and pitchers are measured on the same scale (wins), so you can compare across positions.

 Spoiler Mode